mochadwi/tutorial-git/README.md

 # tutorial-git
-This repo is for workshop @HB 37
+This repo is for workshop at Homebase 37